The Neverhood

-The Neverhood (released in Japan as Klaymen Klaymen: The Mystery of Neverhood and referred to in the English version's intro as The Neverhood Chronicles) is a 1996 point-and-click adventure video game developed by The Neverhood, Inc. and published by DreamWorks Interactive for Microsoft Windows.
+The Neverhood (released in Japan as Klaymen Klaymen: The Mystery of Neverhood) is a 1996 point-and-click adventure video game developed by The Neverhood, Inc. and published by DreamWorks Interactive for Microsoft Windows.
 The game follows the adventure of a claymation character named Klaymen as he discovers his origins and his purpose in a world made entirely out of clay.
-When the game was originally released, it was unique in that all of its animation was done entirely in claymation, including all of the sets, rather than 2- or 3-dimensional computer graphics, like many other games at its time.
-The gameplay consists mostly of the player guiding the main character Klaymen around and solving puzzles to advance in the game.
-As the player advances through different areas of the game, there are various video sequences that help advance the plot.
-In addition to being unique, The Neverhood aimed at being quirky and humorous, as is evident by the characters, the music, and the plot sequence of the game.
-This game was targeted for ages 17 and up.
+When the game was originally released, it was unique in that all of its animation was done entirely in claymation, including all of the sets.
+The gameplay consists mostly of guiding the main character Klaymen around and solving puzzles to advance.
+Video sequences help advance the plot.
+In addition to being unique, The Neverhood aimed at being quirky and humorous, as is evident by the characters, the music, and the plot sequence.
+The game has garnered a cult following.
+It received a sequel in 1998, Skullmonkeys, which was a platform game, abandoning the adventure format of the original.
+Armikrog was later released as a spiritual successor to the game, developed by many members of the same team.

 Gameplay

 The Neverhood is a point-and-click adventure game which emphasizes the solving of puzzles through character action rather than inventory usage.
 Klaymen must use the available environment in order to advance in the game, with the standard inventory being quasi-absent.
-There are possible gameovers if the player isn't careful enough, with one where the game cannot be restored from a previous save and must be restarted.
+There are possible gameovers if the player is not careful enough, with one where the game cannot be restored from a previous save and must be restarted.